Exponent Function for Stationary Memoryless Channels with Input Cost at Rates above the Capacity: Introduction

+{In the following argument, to distinguish the improved recursive method from the previous recursive method, we simply call the latter the recursive method.
+Our main results on the lower bound of the optimal exponent function are stated as two theorems.
+One is a result obtained by the NH method and the other is a result obtained by the improved recursive method.
+The former is stated in Theorem \ref{Th:main0} and the latter is stated in Theorem \ref{Th:main}.
+By some algebra we can show that those lower bounds are equal to the optimal exponent function \irrTypoRevA{obtained} by the method of Dueck and K\"orner \cite{dueck:79}.}

+We also derive a lower bound of the optimal exponent function using the recursive method.
+This result is stated in Proposition \ref{pro:oldrecursive}.
+From this proposition we can see that the exponent function derived by the recursive method serves as an exponent function of the strong converse theorem for DMC with input cost.
+We further give an example of DMC for which this exponent function can not be the optimal exponent function.

+In this paper, to compare the improved recursive method with the NH method and demonstrate that the former is quite different from the latter, we separately prove Theorems \ref{Th:main0} and \ref{Th:main}.
+A discussion on the difference between the above two methods is provided in Section \ref{sec:Secaa}.
+Summary of the discussion is as follows. \begin{itemize} \item[1.]
+Multi-letter expression on the lower bound of the optimal exponent function is expressed in the form of a max-min optimization on the moment generating function with respect to the information spectral quantity.

 \item[2.]
-The recursive method is a general powerful tool to prove strong converse theorems for several coding problems in information theory.
-In fact, this method played important roles in deriving exponential strong converse exponent for communication systems treated in \cite{OhIsit15AKWStConv}-\cite{OhIsita16abc}. \end{itemize} By the first merit, we derive a lower bound of the optimal exponent function for GMCs.
+In the single letterization of the multi-letter lower bound, the NH method first relaxes the max-min expression of the lower bound to the min-max expression and then evaluate the single letterized lower bound.
+Therefore, the resulting lower bound has a form of min-max optimization.
+On the other hand, the improved recursive method preserves the max-min structure in the single characterization of the multil-letter lower bound.
+Therefore, the resulting single letterized lower bound has a form of max-min optimization.

+\item[3.]
+Since the min-max optimization does not exceed the max-min optimization, the NH method is by no means better than the improved recursive method.
+When the minimax \eXchange theorem \cite{csiszar:95} holds both methods \irrTypoRevA{yield} the same result. \end{itemize} The above difference between the NH method and the improved recursive method has a close connection with the fact that the former does \irrTypoRevA{not} seem to be applied to the proof of the converse coding theorems of the multi-terminal communication systems but the latter can be applied.

+As we mentioned previously, there have been three different methods to derive the optimal \irPkAu{exponent} function for the correct probability of decoding.
+Those three methods are the method by Arimoto \cite{arimoto:73}, the method by Dueck and K\"orner \cite{dueck:79}, and \irPkAu{the NH method} \clrTypoRevB{\cite{hayashi:03}}.
+Hence the improved recursive method proposed in this paper can be regarded as the fourth new method to derive the result.

+The NH method \clrTypoRevB{\cite{hayashi:03}} and the improved recursive method are based on the information spectrum method.
+Those two methods have a common advantage that they also work for the derivation of the exponent function for general memoryless channels \irrTypo{(GMCs)}, where the channel input and outputs are real lines.
+On the other hand, the method of type used by Dueck and K\"orner \cite{dueck:79} only works for DMCs where channel input and output sets are finite.
+Using the advantage mentioned above, we derive a new lower bound of the optimal exponent function for GMCs.
 This lower bound is thought to be useful for deriving explicit lower bounds of the optimal exponent functions for several examples of GMCs.